fvphd/Artificial-Intelligence-CMSC471-Spring-2022/README.md

-# CMSC471-Spring-2022
+# Artificial-Intelligence-CMSC471-Spring-2022
-Slides and course materials of CMSC471 AI Course at UMBC
+Instructor: Dr. Fereydoon Vafaei

-Instructor: Fereydoon Vafaei
+The course materials of CMSC471 Artificial Intelligence Course at University of Maryland, BC.

 All Rights Reserved - 2022